 10. Present age:

 12. If superannuated, please clarify

-whether extension has been given by the State Authorities with supporting documents
+whether the extension has been given by the State Authorities with supporting documents

-13. Total Service with date of Total service joining as teacher
+13. Total Service with the date of Total service joining as a teacher

 18. Has the teacher mobilized quantifiable community resources for the physical development of the school?
 If so, give details.